Kong/docs.konghq.com/README.md

 ## Deploying

-The repository must be manually deploy to GitHub pages:
+The repository must be manually deployed to GitHub pages:

 >
 ```bash